JereNwa/learn-to-code-in-html/CONTRIBUTING.md

 ![A screenshot of the right-hand corner of the GitHub Pages site, with 'Improve this page' highlighted.](assets/web-corner.jpeg)

-2. Click the edit icon (a little pencil) in the corner.
+2. Go to the Code tab, then click the edit icon (a little pencil) in the corner.

 ![A screenshot of the code tab, with the edit icon highlighted.](assets/code-tab.jpeg)